Account Plans: Get The Competitive Advantage in ABM [ + Our Template]

 You can’t build a house without a blueprint.
 You can’t win the Super Bowl without a playbook.
 And you can’t do ABM without account plans.

 In ABM, the process of aligning your organization to create a personalized, relevant and unique buyer experience is a tall order.
 It takes pinpoint execution and a well thought out strategy.

 However, most companies getting started with ABM have rarely done account plans before.
 It used to be reserved for true enterprise deals selling to multinational and global accounts.
 As technology has lowered the bar for companies to sell enterprise deals, those companies must also embrace best practices to close larger deals effectively.

 What is an account plan?

-An account plan is a living, breathing document that guides you on how to close the account.
+An account plan is a living, breathing document that guides you a blueprint on how to close the account.
 It’s comprised of valuable information about the target account that everyone on your sales team needs to know.
 It’s a selling tool that helps you get crucial insights, build relationships and better position yourself to close the deal.

 Think of an account plan as an encyclopedia of your target account.

 By working your account plan every day, you will get to know your target account better than your competition, thus giving you a huge advantage.

 The sales department is the main keeper of the account plan.
 After all, they are the ones living in it day in and day out.

 Marketing is the next key piece of the puzzle.
 They are crucial for aligning the target account’s needs with the company’s business objectives.
 Given their advanced technology stack, they are also the ones best able to provide insights via social listening, new monitoring, and other intelligence gathering tools.